openversity/openversity.github.io/docs/rust/4-basic_concepts.md

 ---
 ## Summary
-* Rust is statically typed language
+* Rust is statically typed language and variables are immutable by default

 * Rust has 4 scalar types: integers, floats, boolean, char